billbudge/WebEditorFramework/examples/functioncharts/README.md

 We can nest function definitions to avoid repetition definitions.
 Before we stated that any disconnected inputs and outputs become group inputs and outputs.
 One exception to this rule is when we add instances of the new function to its own context.
 This allows us to create many interesting things.
 Here, we create a single abstract binary operation, and then cascade it to create 3-ary, 4-ary, 5-ary, and 6-ary functions by grouping these into nested function definitions.

 ## Function Creation
 Now we need a way to create functions that can be imported.
 The mechanism is function closure.
-Any function element can be closed, which creates a function output whose type is all disconnected inputs, and all outputs.
+Any function function can be closed, which creates a function output whose type is all disconnected inputs, and all outputs.
 This is exactly analogous to function closure in regular programming languages.
 In the diagram below, we can create an incrementing function by grouping as before, or by partially applying addition to a literal 1 value and closing to get a unary incrementing function.

 Function closing is a powerful graph simplification mechanism.
 Imagine we wanted to apply our quadratic polynomial evaluation function to one polynomial at 4 different x values.
 Using the grouped expression 4 times leads to a complex graph that is becoming unwieldy.
 Applying the function to the polynomial coefficients and closing gives a simple unary function that we can apply 4 times, which is easier to understand.